Woman, 32, Guam's 371st COVID-related fatality

 “We have seen that this virus has no limitations on who it can impact.
 Those with underlying conditions are also considered our most vulnerable.
 Let’s look out for one another and recognize symptoms early on, get tested, and get treatment.
 To those who have yet to do so, please get vaccinated and boosted if it’s your time,” the governor said.

+There currently are three patients at GMH who've tested positive for COVID-19 and one at the Guam Regional Medical City.

-The Department of Public Health and Social Services reported Monday 165 new cases were confirmed out of 2,452 tests between June 17 – 19.
+The Department of Public Health and Social Services reported Monday 165 new cases were confirmed out of 2,452 tests from June 17 to 19.

 To date, there have been a total of 50,773 officially reported COVID cases on Guam.